liquidctl/liquidctl/README.md

 ## Additional documentation

-Be sure to browse [`docs/`](docs/) for additional documentation.
-You are also encouraged to contribute to the documentation, including adding new files that cover specific use cases or solutions.
+Be sure to browse [`docs/`](docs/) for additional documentation, and [`extra/`](extra/) for some example scripts and other possibly useful things.

+You are also encouraged to contribute to the documentation and to these examples, including adding new files that cover your specific use cases or solutions.

 ## License